Five months after I started offering vinyl wrap installation in Canada,

-The turning point came when I secured a contract tied to a U.S.-based kids coding franchise operating hundreds of locations
+The turning point came when I secured a contract tied to a U.S.-based kids coding franchise

 that was opening 15 locations across Greater Vancouver.